 When the Vancouver deal dropped someone said to me, “I wish the deal was from my airport!
 I never get the deals!”
 Looky here…when there is a fantabulous deal imma (yes, I said imma) need you to get it no matter where it is in the country, ok?

-Let’s say if you live in Dallas and you wanted to get the deal to Vancouver… why would you pass it up?
-You can almost always find a great deal on a low cost airline to anywhere in the country.
+Let’s say you live in Dallas and you wanted to get the deal to Vancouver… why would you pass it up?
+You can almost always find a great deal on a low-cost airline to anywhere in the country.
 If the Vancouver deal was $45 and you had to pay $200 for a ticket to get to the departing airport, wouldn’t that still be worth it?
+Yes, yes it would.

 5. Save Your Confirmation Number

-Once you have purchased your ticket please keep your confirmation number in a safe place.
-The airline may call you to discuss some issues with your ticket and you need to have your confirmation number in order to do that.
+Once you have purchased your ticket, keep your confirmation number in a safe place.
+The airline may call you to discuss any issues with your ticket and you need to have your confirmation number in order to do that.

-For this particular deal I haven’t heard of anyone that has had any issues with Delta not honoring their ticket but if an airline does decide to cancel your ticket don’t get snarky or rude.
-Ask to speak to a manager because is it your fault they had a computer glitch and were offering a flight at a price they are now not happy with?
-But remember to be cordial and nice and no snarky talk, ok?
+For this particular deal, I haven’t heard of anyone that has had any issues with Delta not honoring their ticket.
+However, if an airline does decide to cancel your ticket don’t get snarky or rude.
+Instead, ask to speak to a manager.
+It isn’t your fault they had a computer glitch and were offering a flight at a price they are now not happy with, is it?
+But remember to be cordial and nice.
+No snarky talk, ok?

-And there you have it, 5 simple tips to help you navigate your way with your glitch deal.
+And there you have it, 5 simple tips to help you navigate your way with an error fare.
 I hope you get one soon!
 If not, make sure to check out my other tips for How To Afford To Travel.

-Have you ever had a glitch fare?
+Have you ever used error fares?
 Where did you go?